harel-coffee/Ascending_neuron_screen_analysis_pipeline-auto/README.md

 ### 3. Install R and its associated packages
 We use R 3.6.1 for some of the anaylsis pipeline.
 You can find more information about R [here](https://stat.ethz.ch/pipermail/r-announce/2019/000643.html).

-Install R version 3.6.1 (2019-07-05) and the r-base-dev package to be able to compile R packages:
+Install R version 3.6.1 (2019-07-05) and the r-base-dev package to compile R packages:
 ```bash
 $ sudo apt-get update
 $ sudo apt-get install r-base-dev=3.6.1
 ```

-Launch R to install packages by entering ```R``` in the terminal for installing the following packages:
+Launch R to install associated packages by entering ```R``` in the terminal:
 ```bash
 $ R
 ```
-Install R packages used in this paper in R:
+Then install the R packages for this manuscript:
 ```R
 > install.packages("ggpmisc")
 > install.packages("ggplot2")